 25) Bolaven Plateau, Laos

 I still say that Laos is my favorite place I’ve been.
-It’s so green, rugged, and chalk full of waterfalls.
+It’s so green, rugged, and chock full of waterfalls.

 26) 4000 Islands, Laos